Student Visa

 After you are admitted to the United States by U.S. Customs and Border Protection (CBP) officials in visitor (B) visa status, you must separately apply to U.S. Citizenship and Immigration Services (USCIS) for a change of status to student (For M) status prior to the start of your program.
 You may not begin your course of study until the change of status is approved, and you may encounter lengthy processing times.
 You may also depart the United States and re-enter on your student (F or M) visa.

-Students who are authorized Optional Practical Training (OPT) must have a Form I-20 endorsed for OPT, and apply to USCIS for an Employment Authorization Document (EAD).
-When authorized, OPT is temporary employment that is directly related to the eligible F-1 student's area of study.
+Students who are authorized Optional Practical Training (OPT) must have a Form I-20 endorsed for OPT and must apply to USCIS for an Employment Authorization Document (EAD).
+OPT is temporary employment that is directly related to the eligible F-1 student's area of study.
 To learn more about OPT, please visit the USCIS Website and the ICE International Students webpage.

-There are restrictions for student (F) visa holders to attend public school in the United States.
+There are restrictions on students in F-1 nonimmigrant status attending public school in the United States.
 See Foreign Students in Public Schools to learn more.

 Whether you are applying for the first time or renewing your visa, you will use the same application process (please review How to Apply, above).